mooxphp/moox/packages/builder/DEVLOG.md

 ### Entity

+Translatable config is not working yet.
+See last chat on this.

 -   [WIP] We currently work on generating Presets in Preview Context and optimize the generated resources
-    -   [WIP] PreviewSimItem is working like a charm but
+    -   [WIP] PreviewSimItem is working like a charm including filters and bulk actions
-        -   [ ] Bulk actions are missing, check AbstractBlock implementation and Generator usage
-        -   [ ] Then test-implement in Simple by adding a DeleteBulkAction
-        -   [ ] Filters are missing, check AbstractBlock implementation and Generator usage
-        -   [ ] Then test-implement in Simple by adding a simple TextFilter
+        -   [x] Config and translations have wrong filenames and must be wired correctly
+        -   [ ] Need to generate Tabs, Taxonomy and Relations partials, may already work partially
+        -   [ ] Generate two sections, one for the main form and one for the meta
         -   [ ] Polish Simple Resource with a filterable date field, maybe add a status field too
     -   [ ] PreviewPubItem
         -   [ ] We need to bring this on the Simple Item level first